Bird Brains? Our Evolving Understanding of Chickens—and Their Lagging Legal Status

 About the speaker:

-Delcianna J. Winders is Assistant Clinical Professor and Director of the Animal Law Litigation Clinic at Lewis & Clark Law School.
+Delcianna J. Winders is a visiting associate professor of law and Animal Law Program director at Vermont Law School.
+Professor Winders recently joined VLS from Lewis & Clark Law School, where she directed the world’s first law school clinic dedicated to farmed animal advocacy.
 She previously served as Vice President and Deputy General Counsel at the PETA Foundation, the first Academic Fellow of the Harvard Animal Law & Policy Program, and a visiting scholar at the Elisabeth Haub School of Law at Pace University.
 Her primary interests are in animal law and administrative law.
 Her work has appeared in the Denver Law Review, Florida State Law Review, Ohio State Law Journal, NYU Law Review, and the Animal Law Review and she has a forthcoming book chapter on the Endangered Species Act and captive wildlife.
 Winders has also published extensively in the popular press, including The Hill, National Geographic, Newsweek, New York Daily News, Salon, U.S.A.
 Today, and numerous other outlets.
 Winders received her BA in Legal Studies with highest honors from the University California at Santa Cruz, where she was named a Regents’ Scholar and received the Dean’s Award for outstanding achievement in Social Sciences, and her JD from NYU School of Law, where she was awarded the Vanderbilt Medal for outstanding contributions to the law school, named as a Robert McKay Scholar, and served as the Senior Notes Editor of the NYU Law Review.
 Following law school, Winders clerked for the Hon.
 Martha Craig Daughtrey on the United States Court of Appeals for the Sixth Circuit and practiced animal law in a variety of settings.
 She has also taught animal law at Tulane University School of Law and Loyola University New Orleans College of Law.

 Questions?
 Concerns?
 Contact Courtney Collins at firstname.lastname@example.org